34th Armor Regiment: 2nd Battalion

 It was during their Vietnam War service that 2-34 earned the "Dreadnaughts" name.
 Given by the 1st Infantry Division commander, Major General William E. DePuy, in response to a situation in 1966 wherein 34 of the battalion's tanks became stuck amidst a Vietnamese monsoon.
 2-34 managed to get every one of their tanks freed before nightfall, to which General DePuy called them "Dreadnaughts," meaning they could do the impossible and feared nothing.
 The Dreadnaughts went on to be sent out on numerous assignments where armored forces were needed, including Operations Cedar Falls, Junction City, Baker, Yellowstone, and Saratoga.
 A Valorous Unit Citation was awarded for 2-34's service during the Operation Fish Hook in 1970 (part of the Cambodian campaign).

 After returning from Vietnam to Fort Carson in December 1970, 2-34 Armor exchanged the M48A3 Patton tank for the M60.
-The M60A3 remained in use until it was replaced by the M1 Abrams in 1989, which has remained the mainstay of 2-34's tank companies for more than 30 years as of 2025.
+The M60A3 remained in use until it was replaced by the M1 Abrams in 1989, which has remained the mainstay of 2-34's tank companies for nearly 40 years as of 2026.

 After 17 continuous years with the "Ivy Division," 2-34 Armor departed Fort Carson and the 4th Infantry Division on 14 July 1987, and was reassigned to the 1st Infantry Division at Fort Riley effective 16 August 1987.
 2-34 deployed on 1 January 1991 in support of Operation Desert Shield, and participated in Operation Desert Saber in February 1991.

 During the Global War on Terrorism, 2-34 deployed twice; the first was with 1st Brigade, 1st Infantry Division, during the invasion and initial post-war occupation of Iraq in March-December 2003.
 The second was with the 3rd Brigade Combat Team, 3rd Infantry Division in another deployment to Iraq, this time in January 2005-2006.